ai-solution-eng/ai-solution-demos/multilingual-voice-agent/doc/README.md

 * Make sure that the JWT Token used for connecting to the MCP server has not expired, refresh it otherwise (requires Open WebUI admin rights)
 * You are expected to ask questions related to your data

-It is otherwise identical to chatting with access to SQL data.
+It is otherwise identical to chatting without access to SQL data.

 ![workflow2](images/workflow2.PNG)